minaslater/week-4-homework/README.md

 # X-Men Battle Royale

-A simple X-Men themed VS battle game built as a class assignment.
-Play as Jean Grey, Magneto, Rogue or Angel; defeat the other three as villains to win the game.
+An X-Men themed VS battle game built with jQuery as its library for DOM manipulation.
+Play as Jean Grey, Magneto, Rogue or Angel.
+When a Player is selected from the list of the four characters, the characters not selected become Enemies.
+Players and Enemies move to their respective sections of the page and Attack can commence.
+Defeat all three enemies to win the game.

 ## Deployment

-Deployed via GitHub Pages [here](https://minaslater.github.io/week-4-homework/)
+Deployed via GitHub Pages [here](https://javascriptress.com/xmen-rpg/)

 ## Built With